intel/cluster-management-toolkit/README.md

 _Note_: __iktadm__ runs some minor sanity checks during the prepare step.
 It will check whether a control-plane has been defined in the inventory;
-if not it'll ask if the system that `iktadm prepare` is executed on should be added as control plane.
+if not it'll ask if the system that `iktadm prepare` is executed on should be added as a control plane.
 It will also check whether passwordless sudo is enabled (this is necessary for most functionality) and, if necessary, create an _ssh_ hostkey and install that in `.ssh/authorized_keys` to allow the control plane to ssh to itself when running playbooks.